tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ![Image Description](Images/Screenshot_from_2026-06-17_23-23-33.png)

-Here,I typed password for kibana, kibana system, elastic, logstash_system, remote_monitoring_system, apm_system, beat_system
+Here, I typed password for kibana, kibana system, elastic, logstash_system, remote_monitoring_system, apm_system, beat_system

 ![Image Description](Images/Screenshot_from_2026-06-17_23-09-01.png)

-This is the completeness of installation of Wazuh Server in terminal of Ubuntu 22.04
+This is the completeness of installation of Wazuh Server in the terminal of Ubuntu 22.04

 ![Image Description](Images/Screenshot_from_2026-06-17_23-50-54.png)

-These are the screenshots of installation of Wazuh setup
+These are the screenshots of the installation of the Wazuh setup

 Then I went to the browser & typed

 ```bash
 https://192.168.159.153:5601
 ```
-you have to do this according to your IP address & port will be 5601
+You have to do this according to your IP address & port will be 5601

 ![Image Description](Images/Screenshot_from_2026-06-18_21-36-37.png)